TheMastro-11/Tezos-Contracts/README.md

 * Syntax: Ligo has a syntax that is inspired by OCaml and other functional programming languages, while Archetype has a syntax that is inspired by Python and other popular programming languages.
 SmartPy has a syntax that is similar to Python.

 Overall, while Ligo, Archetype, and SmartPy all have similar capabilities and are well-suited for developing smart contracts, they are designed to work with different blockchain platforms and have slightly different syntax and tool sets.

+For a detailed analysis, see the comparisons in the different use cases.